 Harrisburg Senators – June 24

-Day #2 of my 12-game, 12-day baseball road trip put me in Harrisburg, PA on June 24.
+Day #2 of my 12-game, 12-day baseball road trip for The Ballpark Guide put me in Harrisburg, PA on June 24.
 Harrisburg’s AA team, the Senators, plays in the Eastern League and is notable as being the starting point for Stephen Strasburg’s pro career last season.

 When I got to town, I found my hotel and waited to head over to the ballpark.
 Metro Bank Park is actually on an island called City Island.
 It’s close to the Pennsylvania State Capitol so it’s an interesting drive.